Fortnite World Cup: Other activities

 In addition to the games in the stadium, the area around the stadium in Flushing Meadows–Corona Park was set up for a number of fan events, such as contests and games, and a concert by Marshmello.

 Viewership

 Epic reported that tickets for the 23,700-capacity stadium venue were sold out.
 An estimated 2.3 concurrent million viewers on Twitch and YouTube streaming services watched the World Cup finales; additional viewers included those watching the final events from within Fortnite, and China viewership.

 Later developments

 Shortly after his win in the World Cup, Kyle “Bugha” Giersdorf had been swatted while streaming from his home.
 However, one of the officers responding to the call had recognized Giersdorf from his win, and quickly calmed the situation down to determine that they were responding to a false call.

 There were not subsequent editions of the World Cup in 2020 and 2021 due to the COVID-19 pandemic and since 2022 despite the effects of the COVID-19 pandemic having receded.
+Since then, the highest level of Fortnite competitive matches were played in the Fortnite Championship Series (FNCS), which expanded into an LAN format in the years following the World Cup, starting with the FNCS Invitational in 2022 and followed by FNCS Majors and Global Championships from 2023 onwards.